-(2) is entitled to an opportunity at the meeting to be heard in person or by

-(e) A participant who signs a petition for removal of a director is entitled to an opportunity at the hearing on the petition to be heard in person or by representation and to present witnesses in the same manner as provided the director in subsection (d)(2).

-- (f) A director may be removed by a majority vote of the directors who are not the subject of the removal petition. - (g) If all or a majority of the directors are the subject of removal petitions, the removal for cause must be determined: - (1) by a nonparticipant director appointed pursuant to the organic rules; or - (2) if the organic rules do not provide for the appointment of a nonparticipant director, by a committee appointed under Section 717 composed of individuals who are not directors or by independent legal counsel retained by the cooperative association. - (h) By submitting a signed record to the cooperative association requesting reinstatement, a director removed for cause under subsection (g) may require a special participants' meeting to be called by the remaining directors to determine whether the director requesting reinstatement should be reinstated as director.
-The director requesting reinstatement and any participant who signed the petition for removal must have the same opportunities to be heard and present witnesses at the special participants' meeting as are provided in subsections (d) and (e).
+- (1) must be informed in a record of the petition within a reasonable time before the board meeting at which the board considers the petition; and - (2) is entitled to an opportunity at the meeting to be heard in person or by representation and to present witnesses. - (e) A participant who signs a petition for removal of a director is entitled to an opportunity at the hearing on the petition to be heard in person or by representation and to present witnesses as provided the director in subsection (d)(2). - (f) A director may be removed by a majority vote of the directors who are not the subject of the removal petition. - (g) If a director may be removed for cause and all directors are the subject of removal petition, the removal for cause must be determined: - (1) by a nonparticipant director appointed pursuant to the organic rules; or - (2) if the organic rules do not provide for the appointment of a nonparticipant director, by a committee appointed under Section 712 composed of individuals who are not directors or by independent legal counsel retained by the cooperative association. - (h) By submitting a signed record to the cooperative association, a director removed for cause under subsection (g) may require a special participants' meeting to be called by the remaining directors to determine whether the director requesting reinstatement should be reinstated as director.
+The director and a participant who signed the petition for removal must have the same opportunities to be heard and present witnesses at the special participants' meeting as are provided in subsections (d) and (e).
 The director may be reinstated only by the same affirmative vote required for and in the same manner as the director's election.

 Subsections (a) through (h) have been revised.
-They generally follow the procedure established in West's California Code Annot. section 54150 (it is unclear whether California requires "for cause" removal only because its statute uses the term "charge" rather than petition)
+They generally follow the procedure established in West's California Code Annot. section 54150 (it is unclear whether California requires "for cause" removal only because its statute uses the term "charge" rather than petition) and Colorado Revised Statute section 7-56-404 (Colorado includes that the meeting must be held within 90 days of receipt of the petition).
+Should "cause" removal be modifiable by organic rule?